oliver-butterley/lean-update/README.md

 - Update available and build successful
 - Update available and build fails

-The action is silent in the first case and, by default, commits the updated project in the second case and opens an issue in the third case.
+By default the action is silent in all cases but can be configured to commit the updated project, opens an issue, open a pull request.

 - In order to control what to do when an update is available and the build is successful set `on_update_succeeds` to be equal to `silent`, `commit`, `issue` or `pr`.